-Clients are required to provide 24 hour notice when cancelling an appointment.
-Failure to do so may result in a 50% payment fee.
-Due to the possibility that other clients may have been turned away for the time slot that was originally booked, full rates may apply for cancellations within 24 hours.
-This policy may be exempted depending on the circumstances of the cancellation.
+Clients are required to provide minimum 24 hour notice when cancelling an appointment.
+Failure to do so will result in a 50% cancellation fee, due to the possibility that other clients may have been turned away for the time slot that was originally booked.

 Promptness for appointment time is required.
 In the event of lateness, duration of the therapy session may be cut short.
 Fees will be maintained as per the fee schedule.

 Full rates will be applied if a client does not show up without providing prior notice, and payment for the missed session will be required before the client will be allowed to book their next appointment.

 Should a client miss a second appointment without providing prior notice, all future bookings will be declined.

 In compliance with the requirements of the College of Massage Therapists of Ontario, I collect personal information from my clients in order to provide safe and effective massage therapy treatment.
 Collection of this personal information is required by law (Standards of Practice, Communication/Public Health Standard #6), therefore in the event of client's refusal to provide complete and accurate personal information, I must decline providing treatment.

 All personal information will be held in confidence in accordance with the PHIPA (Personal Health Information Protection Act).
 Client information will be kept for 7 years by law, and will be securely disposed of 7 years after the last appointment.

 All client information (verbal and written) is confidential and will be protected, except where disclosure is required by law or an order of the court.
 Written authorization will be obtained prior to all communication concerning the client's records.
 Other than those legal requirements, there may be the cases that I am required to disclose client information as follows: